NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 Note that the type of fan component associated with the fan coil unit depends on the type of capacity control method chosen.
 For *ConstantFanVariableFlow * a *Fan:OnOff* or *Fan:ConstantVolume* should be used.
 For *CyclingFan*, a *Fan:OnOff* should be used.
 And for *VariableFanVariableFlow* or *VariableFanConstantFlow* a *Fan:VariableVolume*  should be chosen.

 Fan coil units can be 4-pipe or 2-pipe.
 For 4-pipe units there are 2 supply pipes and 2 return pipes.
 For 2-pipe units there is a single supply pipe and a single return pipe and the supply is switched between hot and chilled water depending on the season.
 We model 4-pipe units, but the 4-pipe model can be used to model 2-pipe  units by using the coil availability schedules to make sure that either hot or chilled water is exclusively available.
-Alternately, an electric heating coil may be used to model a true 2-pipe system.
+Fan coil units with hydronic heat can instead be modeled using an electric heating coil if desired (i.e., replace the hydronic heating coil with an electric heating coil).

 #### Field: Name